GoogleCloudPlatform/gke-monitoring-tutorial/README-QWIKLABS.md

 ```

 ### Tools

-In order to use the code in this demo you will need access to below tools:

 1. [Terraform >= 0.11.7](https://www.terraform.io/downloads.html)
 2. [Google Cloud SDK version >= 204.0.0](https://cloud.google.com/sdk/docs/downloads-versioned-archives)
 3. [kubectl matching the latest GKE version](https://kubernetes.io/docs/tasks/tools/install-kubectl/)